mimuw-jnp2-rust/mimuw-jnp2-rust.github.io/content/lessons/B1_rusty_graphs/index.md

 }
 ```

 Here we implement a graph as a single, non-recursive struct, that owns the whole graph.
 The nodes are identified by their index.
-This implementation has its disadvantages when compared to adjaceny list, but it has one major advantage: it plays nice with Rust as a language.
+This implementation has its disadvantages when compared to adjacency list, but it has one major advantage: it plays nice with Rust as a language.

 ```rust
     impl Graph {